B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 Raw instances and services that run your applications.
 Holistically, this can be anything that transforms an input to output but practically it's an internet-connected CPU with some amount of usable RAM.

-* Physical Nodes: Servers, Raspberry Pis, Android phones
+* Physical Nodes - Servers, Raspberry Pis, Android phones
-* Virtual Machines: EC2 Instances, Droplets, VMs
+* Virtual Machines - EC2 Instances, Droplets, VMs
-* Cluster-as a service: EKS, GKE, AKS
+* Cluster-as a service - EKS, GKE, AKS
-* Serverless: Lambda, FaaS
+* Serverless - Lambda, FaaS

-Organize work to minimize resources needed to complete task.
+Broadly organize work to minimize resources needed to complete task, but don't over-optimize.
-Consolidate or split up nodes to keep average utilization high while also absorbing spikes.
+For clusters, consider consolidate or split up nodes to keep average utilization high while also absorbing spikes.

-Uptime
-memory pressure
-CPU mitigations (or not).
+With modern cloud computing, the bottleneck is often memory but this is directly tied to workloads being ran.
+With enough integration of information about the infrastructure, you can optimize for $/mem, $/cpu, or $/egress.

 ### Layer 4: Storage

 Applications often need to persist data beyond the lifetime of the program.
-Each one has it's own special way and practices.
+Each one has it's own special way and practices, but they can be roughly grouped into:

-Replication but not duplication.

-Keep backups as snapshot layers instead of distinct copies.

-Deduplication Zfs or Btrfs.
+* Block/File/Object storage (cluster-local or managed)
+* Databases
+* Backup+Restore process
+* Caching

-Data locality is a key concern for performance and security.
+Data locality is also a key concern for performance and security.
 Data locality is the practice of keeping data close to where it's needed, reducing latency and improving efficiency.
 Storage resources are located: